0TSR/my-first-github-repository/README.md

 Here is my first GitHub repository.
 Let's get started with GitHub

-This file was modified manually during conflicts resolution
+This file was modified remotely for a remote resolution

 New line was added locally